 If you do find a plugin that’s creating a conflict, the best next step is to contact their support team or plugin author.

-Not sure how to choose a good plugin that’s unlikely to cause conflicts?
-Check out WPBeginner’s guide to choosing high quality WordPress plugins.
+If you’re not sure how to choose a good plugin that’s unlikely to cause conflicts, be sure to check out WPBeginner’s guide to choosing high quality WordPress plugins.

 6) Is Support Still Needed After Steps 1-5?

 If you have progressed through the first four steps but have not been able to resolve your issue, then you are ready to reach out for WPForms Support.

 Here’s how to help our support team provide the best possible assistance: